 - Calibration steps will be generated automatically and the configurations will be kept in sync with the associated science observations.

 The GPP had its Inception Review (akin to a final design) review in July 2020.
 The documentation presents mockups and descriptions of the main web applications and the underlying services.
 The technologies that will be used are also described.
-Construction of the system has now begun.
+Construction of the system is now underway.

 Recent news on Gemini operations software development and OCS Upgrades progress can be found at the Science Software Blog